software-students-spring2024/0-git-workflow-practice-jinqiaocheng163/README.md

 The second is that I should read more books from sucessful software engineers so I can absorb the experience from them and grow quicker to become a qualified software engineer.

+## Thoughts(Marcus)

+I suppose that the first point is rather easy to achieve, given that we're all using github right now.
+The second point I find more admirable, as reading seems to become less accessible to many people nowadays.
+I admire your intent to read more though!